ckormanyos/real-time-cpp/examples/chapter10_08/readme.md

 Memory allocation schemes and external SRAM iterators/containers are described fully in the book.
-These have been used to abstract memory access to the off-chip SRAMs and allow the Pi Spigot program to run essentially out of the box.
+These have been used to abstract memory access to the off-chip SRAMs and allow the Pi Spigot program to run essentially out of the box in about the same form as found in the code snippets area.

-For this particular example, a state-machine variation of the single-state program is being used.
+For this particular example adapted to the 8-bit MCU, a state-machine variation of the single-state program is used.
 The state-machine variation divides the computation time of the individual Pi Spigot operations among the time slices of the idle task of the multitasking scheduler.
 The internal state